msp-strath/cs208-logic/pages/halting-problem.md

 	  We cannot have that a program both halts and does not halt, so we can prove `F`.

-   We have proved `F` in both branches of the proof, so it must be impossible for there to be a solution to the halting problem.
+   We have proved `F` in both branches of the proof, so we have a contradiction.
+The only assumption we made (apart from our basic assumptions about programs) is that there is a solution to the halting problem.
+So it must be impossible for such a solution to exist.

 We can carry this proof out formally from our axioms of computation and the two results we proved above: